Leaflet/Leaflet.draw/README.md

 The default state for the control is the draw toolbar just below the zoom control.
 This will allow map users to draw vectors and markers. **Please note the edit toolbar is not enabled by default.**

-Too add the draw toolbar set the option `drawControl: true` in the map options.
+To add the draw toolbar set the option `drawControl: true` in the map options.

 ````js
 // create a map in the "map" div, set the view to a given place and zoom